I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 };Additional avatar latency optimization techniques ranked by impact:

-- Preload Rive assets before conversation starts -- eliminates 100-300ms Rive initialization (Priority 1)
+- Preload Rive assets before the conversation starts -- eliminates 100-300ms of Rive initialization (Priority 1)

 - Use flash models --

-- Tune audio chunk size -- smaller chunks reduce latency but increase overhead (Priority 2)
+await-- so itsAudioContextis born running instead of suspended (Priority 2) - Tune the provider's audio chunk size -- smaller chunks reduce latency but increase overhead (Priority 2)

 According to MDN Web Performance APIs documentation, Date.now() provides millisecond precision sufficient for pipeline-stage measurement.